EESSI/docs/docs/blog/posts/2026/03/efp-webinar.md

 # Update on EESSI in EuroHPC Federation Platform

-Since our [blog post in Feb'25](../../2025/02/eessi-integration-in-efp.md) announcing that EESSI will be integrated in the [EuroHPC Federation Platform (EFP)](https://my-eurohpc.eu), we have been working hard on this.
+Since our [blog post in Feb'25](../../2025/02/eessi-integration-in-efp.md) announcing that EESSI will be integrated in the [EuroHPC Federation Platform (EFP)](https://my-eurohpc.eu), we have been working hard on making this a reality.

 <figure markdown="span">
 ![EFP Federated Software Catalog](EFP-FSC-202602.webp){width=70%}